How to Work with Zoom in a Court Case?

 - Practice sharing documents and audio before the hearing with someone on the other side to make sure it can be heard and seen.

-- Place exhibits on computer screen with nothing else and clearly label each exhibit, for example “Exhibit 1 Title of Document.”
+- Place exhibits on a computer screen with nothing else and clearly label each exhibit, for example, “Exhibit 1 Title of Document.”
 Ensure you can click easily on exhibits for reference.

-- Consider getting an Ipevo Camera for exhibits (elmo camera from www.ipevo.com).
-They create a more natural presentation than clicking between exhibits on screen.
+- Consider getting an Ipevo Camera for exhibits (Elmo camera from www.ipevo.com).
+They create a more natural presentation than clicking between exhibits on the screen.

 We Are Here to Help

-At Pfister Family Law, we can answer your questions about Zoom family law court hearings or any other questions you have regarding family law in Texas.
+At Pfister Family Law, our Frisco family law lawyers can answer your questions about Zoom family law court hearings or any other questions you have regarding family law in Texas.